 - Classic and Wooden Boat Festival, Sydney

-- Organised by the Australian National Maritime Museum, The Classic and Wooden Boat Festival celebrates the beauty and diversity of Australia’s heritage vessels and their craftspeople.
-Run in mid April, the event includes on water and shore based activities including maritime demonstrations, harbour cruises and kids activities.
-Boats are displayed at the museum and in Cockle Bay Marina including Halvorsens, yachts and skiffs, classic speedboats, steam launches, tug boats, whalers and Navy workboats from all around Australia.
+- Organised by the Australian National Maritime Museum, The Classic and Wooden Boat Festival has in previous years celebrated the beauty and diversity of Australia’s heritage vessels and their craftspeople.
+Run in mid April, the event included on water and shore based activities including maritime demonstrations, harbour cruises and kids activities.
+Boats were displayed at the museum and in Cockle Bay Marina including Halvorsens, yachts and skiffs, classic speedboats, steam launches, tug boats, whalers and Navy workboats from all around Australia.